amateur80lvl/lxcex/README.md

 ## Quirks

-* Drop-down menus in Kate have significant offset to the right and appear with a delay.
+* Drop-down menus in Kate have significant offset to the right -- fixed after playing with systemsettings, need to reproduce; -- and appear with a delay -- sympthoms look like those described in merge request 1123.
-  The latter, however, might be visual effects that don't work properly and can be turned off in the configuration center, I presume.
-GTK apps, e.g. Thunar, don't have such quirks.
+ * The latter, however, might be visual effects that don't work properly and can be turned off in the configuration center, I presume. -- Nope
+ * XFCE apps, e.g. Thunar, don't have such quirks. -- because of XWayland?
 * Weston terminal does not honour user's shell from /etc/passwd and uses `sh` if Weston is started by runit, where parent shell is `sh`.
 * When maximizing Chromium, top left position sometimes remains unchanged.